kaisenlinux/manpages-dev/category/FTP/lFTP.md

                      --skip-noaccess            don't try to transfer files with no read access.
                      --use-cache                use cached directory listings
                      --Remove-source-files      remove source files after transfer (use with caution) --Remove-source-dirs       remove source files and directories after transfer (use with caution).
 Top level directory is not removed if it's name ends with a slash.
                      --Move                     same as --Remove-source-dirs
             -a                                  same as --allow-chown --allow-suid --no-umask
             RX is an extended regular expression, just like in egrep(1).

        GP is a glob pattern, e.g. `*.zip'.

        Include  and  exclude options can be specified multiple times.
-It means that a file or directory would be mirrored if it matches an include and does not  match to excludes after the include, or does not match anything and the first check is exclude.
+It means that a file or directory would be mirrored if it matches an include and does not match to excludes after the in‐ clude, or does not match anything and the first check is exclude.
 Directories are matched with a slash appended.

        Note that symbolic links are not created when uploading to remote server, because FTP protocol cannot do it.
-To upload files the links refer to, use `mirror
-       -RL' command (treat symbolic links as files).
+To upload files the links refer to, use `mirror -RL'  command  (treat  sym‐ bolic links as files).

        For  options  --newer-than and --older-than you can either specify a file or time specification like that used by at(1) command, e.g.  `now-7days' or `week ago'.
 If you specify a file, then modification time of that file will be used.

        Verbosity level can be selected using --verbose=level option or by several -v options, e.g. -vvv.
 Levels are:
             0 - no output (default)